-Starting in 1999, with individual supplementary elements introduced in 2004 and 2012, the Polish supplementary pension market is still in its early stage of operation.
-Pillar III, which supplements the basic, mandatory pension system, consists of three different elements: 1) employee (occupational) pension programmes (pracownicze programy emerytalne, PPE), 2) individual retirement accounts (indywidualne konta emerytalne, IKE); 3) individual retirement savings accounts (indywidualne konta zabezpieczenia emerytalnego, IKZE).
-The coverage ratios (2.41%, 5.8% and 4.2% respectively), show that only a small part of Poles decided to secure their future in old-age by joining the occupational pension plan or purchasing individual pension products.
+Starting in 1999, with significant changes introduced in 2004, 2012 and 2018, the Polish supplementary pension market is still in its early stage of operation.
+Pillar III, which supplements the basic, mandatory pension system, consists of four different elements:

+- employee (occupational) pension programmes (pracownicze programy emerytalne, PPE), 2) individual retirement accounts (indywidualne konta emerytalne, IKE); - individual retirement savings accounts (indywidualne konta zabezpieczenia emerytalnego, IKZE) and - employee capital plans (pracownicze plany kapitałowe, PPK).

+The coverage ratios (2.6%, 5.8% and 4.3% respectively), show that only a small part of Poles decided to secure their future in old-age by joining the occupational pension plan or purchasing individual pension products.

-PPE can be offered in four forms: a contract with an asset management company (investment fund); a contract with a life insurance company (group unit-linked insurance); an employee pension fund run by the employer (pracowniczy fundusz emerytalny, PFE) or external management.
-PPE assets amounted to PLN 12.6 bln (€3.03 bln) at the end of 2017.
+PPE can be offered in four forms: a contract with an asset management company (investment fund); a contract with a life insurance company (group unit-linked insurance); an employee pension fund run by the employer ( $pracowniczy\ fundusz\ emerytalny$ , PFE) or external management.
+PPE assets amounted to PLN 12.8 bln (£2.98 bln) at the end of 2018.